node-fetch/node-fetch/LIMITS.md

 *As of 1.x release*

-- Topics such as cross-origin, content security policy, mixed content, service workers are ignored, given our server-side context.
+- Topics such as Cross-Origin, Content Security Policy, Mixed Content, Service Workers are ignored, given our server-side context.

-- Url input must be an absolute url, using either `http` or `https` as scheme.
+- URL input must be an absolute URL, using either `http` or `https` as scheme.

 - On the upside, there are no forbidden headers, and `res.url` contains the final url when following redirects.